Imprint and Data Privacy

 1. Can this privacy policy be changed?

-Last updated: 01.10.2022
+Last updated: 14 December 2023

 1. Newsletter, commercial communication

-You hereby agree to the sending or display of News, but can stop this at any time and free of charge.
+You hereby agree to the sending or display of news but can stop this at any time and free of charge.

 1. Consent